subdigital/blog/source/_posts/2017-06-21-ultimate-guide-to-json-parsing-with-swift-4.markdown

 ```

 Two things to note here:

-* the container has to be a mutable property, since we’ll be writing to it, so the variable must be declared with `var`
+- The container has to be a mutable property, since we’ll be writing to it, so the variable must be declared with `var`
-* We have to specify the keys (and thus the property/key mapping) so it knows what keys we can encode into this container.
+- We have to specify the keys (and thus the property/key mapping) so it knows what keys we can encode into this container

 That latter point turns out to be super powerful, as we’ll see.